okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-scim-app/main/index.md

 ### OIN Submission Tester

-The **Test your integration experience** page includes the integrated OIN Submission Tester, which is a plugin app that runs the minimal tests required to ensure that your sign-in flow works as expected.
+The **Test integration** page includes the integrated OIN Submission Tester, which is a plugin app that runs the minimal tests required to ensure that your sign-in flow works as expected.
 Ideally, you want to execute other variations of these test cases without the OIN Submission Tester.
 Try negative and edge test cases.
 You can't submit your integration in the OIN Wizard until all required tests in the OIN Submission Tester pass.

+> **Note:** The OIN Submission Tester only supports SSO integrations.

 Before you start testing with the OIN Submission Tester, see [OIN Wizard test requirements](/docs/guides/submit-app-prereq/main/#oin-wizard-test-requirements).